-Writing around art, technology, politics, and how these things fit into our social structures, has always been important to me.
+My writing pivots around art, technology, politics, and how these things fit into our social structures.
 From redressing the art canon bias to distribution networks of edible seeds, writing provides a mode of intervention.
 Writing allows for a broader consideration of histories, concepts and connections and provides a mechanism to locate ideas within contexts as well as form a document against loss, a guarantee against forgetting or erasure and a means of distribution.
 More recently writing is becoming part of my working process and practice as an artist and a medium for collaboration with others.